pinakin7/cpu_scheduling_algorithms/README.md

 ### 2. Round Robin
 In the Round Robin scheduling algorithm, the OS defines a time quantum (slice).
 All the processes will get executed in the cyclic way.
 Each of the process will get the CPU for a small amount of time (called time quantum) and then get back to the ready queue to wait for its next turn.
 It is a preemptive type of scheduling.

+### 3. Priority Scheduling
+In Preemptive Priority Scheduling, at the time of arrival of a process in the ready queue, its Priority is compared with the priority of the other processes present in the ready queue as well as with the one which is being executed by the CPU at that point of time.
+The One with the highest priority among all the available processes will be given the CPU next.
+The difference between preemptive priority scheduling and non preemptive priority scheduling is that, in the preemptive priority scheduling, the job which is being executed can be stopped at the arrival of a higher priority job.
+Once all the jobs get available in the ready queue, the algorithm will behave as non-preemptive priority scheduling, which means the job scheduled will run till the completion and no preemption will be done.

 ## Non Pre-emptive Algorithms
 ### 1. First Come First Serve
 It is the simplest algorithm to implement.
 The process with the minimal arrival time will get the CPU first.
 The lesser the arrival time, the sooner will the process gets the CPU.
 It is the non-preemptive type of scheduling.